glacials/twos.dev/src/cold/apple.md

 #### Migrating Email Addresses {#migratingaddresses}

-To migrate email addresses I made a very tough decision that I'm still frustrated years later that I had to make, which was to change Google accounts during the transition.
-To use iCloud Mail means I can't use `@gmail.com`, and like I said I've been wanting to migrate to a domain I control anyway.
+To migrate email addresses I made a very tough decision that I'm still frustrated years later that I had to make, which was to change Google accounts.

-But I wanted my email address on my Google account to match my canonical email address (the one I share with people), and Google doesn't let you change your primary email address.
-You can add additional "contact" email addresses, but your account is still very much bound to the original address you signed up for.
-If you try to do this anyway, like I did, there are a lot of little knock-on effects.

-One is that accepting calendar invitations adds your Google account as an invitee to the event (confusing the organizer, who won't recognize it).
-And because your Google account wasn't invited by the organizer, joining Meet meetings means you first get dumped into a waiting room from which the organizer has to approve you.
-This is especially frustrating when the organizer doesn't show up, but the meeting is still happening.

-Google Groups also behaves poorly, as you'll get added to groups by your canonical email address but you'll join as a Google account, forcing your web-based replies to be from your Google account's email address.

-In my first effort to migrate Google accounts, I coopted `ben@twos.dev` from Google Workspace which I had used for a little consulting.
-This caused a few minor issues and UX hiccups because Workspace Gmail believed it was still my provider, even though a non-Gmail server was receiving my emails.
+This is because I want my Google account's primary email address to be the one I give to people, as small usability quirks abound when it isn't.

+For example, I give you my email address, ben@twos.dev.
+You invite that email address to a meeting on Google Calendar with an attached Meet meeting.
+When I accept, it accepts from my Google account, not from the invited email address, so you see an unknown person added to the meeting, while I appear to have not responded.
+When it's time for the meeting, I attempt to join the Meet but get thrown into a waiting room because my Google account wasn't invited by you.
+Even worse, if you don't show up but the meeting should still happen (let's say a team meeting), I have no way to join.
+Google Groups experiences similar problems.

-I tried to use this Google Workspace account as my new primary Google account.
-But many Google features don't support Workspace accounts, like Google One, family sharing, some security features, and (for better and worse) some types of data harvesting and therefore ad/search targeting.
+I tried to use a twos.dev Google Workspace account as my primary Google account first but many Google features don't support Workspace accounts, like Google One, family sharing, some security features, and (for better and worse) some types of data harvesting and therefore ad/search targeting.

-I've now landed on creating a new personal Google account with `ben@twos.dev` as its primary email address.
-I needed to delete the `twos.dev` Google Workspace organization to do this, as it had claim to `ben@twos.dev` already.
+So I'm left to creating a new personal Google account with `ben@twos.dev` as its primary email address.
 Signing up to Google without an `@gmail.com` address is a somewhat hidden option, but it exists.
-You just can't ever fall into their "upgrade" funnel which assigns you an `@gmail.com` address, because that _does_ change your primary email address and there's no way back.
+You just can't ever fall into the "upgrade" funnel that assigns you an `@gmail.com` address, because that can never be undone.
+And of course, this means you can never use Gmail.

-None of this would be so frustrating if there weren't so many things tied to my Google account, like all my Maps reviews, my Chat/Hangouts history from decades ago, and my purchased Play content.
-I really wanted to keep my account, but there's just no way to do that with a new email address without experiencing too many little hiccups to be worth it.
-The one thing I could smoothly transfer over was YouTube.
-Everything else was surprisingly as "walled garden" as you'd expect from an Apple product, just in subtler ways.
+None of this would be so frustrating if there weren't so many things tied to my Google account, like Maps reviews, decades of chat history, and purchased content.
+I desperately wanted to keep my account, but there's just no way around all the little hiccups.
+For a brain like mine that can't handle those, things are as "walled garden" as you'd expect from an Apple product.

 #### Daily Use {#daily}